The Cat and the Canary (1978 film): Production

-According to one film reviewer, Radley Metzger's films, including those made during the Golden Age of Porn (1969–1984), are noted for their "lavish design, witty screenplays, and a penchant for the unusual camera angle".
+According to one film reviewer, Radley Metzger's films, including those he made during the Golden Age of Porn (1969–1984), are noted for their "lavish design, witty screenplays, and a penchant for the unusual camera angle".
 Another reviewer noted that his films were "highly artistic — and often cerebral ... and often featured gorgeous cinematography".
 Film and audio works by Metzger have been added to the permanent collection of the Museum of Modern Art (MoMA) in New York City.

 Pyrford Court, Pyrford Common Road, Surrey, was used as Cyrus West's Glenncliff Manor.

+Radley Metzger later recalled:It was a fun picture, but the litigation involved was horrendous.
+The distributor chose not to honor the contract.
+We sued, and it is very difficult to be the aggressor in a law suit.
+After all those years of defending myself in censorship cases in which we never lost one, there I was trying to create a case on the other side.
+It took a very long time.
+We won the suit because it was an obvious breach.
+The picture was finally released in 1981, but the timing was off.
+The haunted house aspect helped when it came to ancillary rights.
+Outside of theatres, CAT has done tremendous business.
+It was the leader in all those syndication packages.
+It has never stopped playing.
+We actually have been living off that picture for eight or nine years.

 Release

 The film screened at the Miami International Film Festival on 16 November 1978.
 It was later released regionally in the United States in 1981, opening on 8 May that year in Minneapolis, Minnesota.

 Critical response

 Richard L. Shepherd of The New York Times gave the film a favorable review, writing: "Whodunit?
 If you don't know the story, we'll only go so far as to say that Mr. Metzger dunit, the film, that is.
 He has a sure awareness of color, the black cat and the white halls, and the film is attractive enough to look at.
 The suspense is not evenly maintained, but it doesn't matter; this Cat and the Canary is a breezy, pleasant enough diversion for an hour and a half."

 James Calloway of The News & Observer felt that the film "has some good ideas, but they are often handled unevenly...
 One aspect of the film deserves high praise.
-The murderer is a ripper, but instead of making us watch the mutilation in progess, as most films nowadays would, Metzger instead shows us the killer's grotesque tools lined up neatly on a cloth.
+The murderer is a ripper, but instead of making us watch the mutilation in progress, as most films nowadays would, Metzger instead shows us the killer's grotesque tools lined up neatly on a cloth.
 The effect is just as horrifying."